Published April 15, 2010

 It seems that Iceland’s strip club ban is more of a class issue than a women’s issue.
 The middle class politicians and activists of Iceland don’t want the sex industry in their own back yards as a daily reminder of gender inequalities.
 They do not seem overly concerned with the livelihoods or wellbeing of the immigrant women who work in these clubs.
 Guðný Gústafsdottir’s proud claim that “the ban is one step on the way to eliminate sexual violence in Iceland” only makes this clearer.
 Does she really believe that the women who will lose their jobs as a result of the legislation and likely end up migrating to work in the sex industry elsewhere will be any safer from violence as a result, or is this legislation really intended to benefit the “good” women who don’t take their clothes off for money?

 It’s no wonder that many sex workers doubt that the mainstream feminist movement has their best interests at heart.

-Rachel Aimee was a co-founder and editor-in-chief of $pread Magazine, a U.S. publication by and for sex workers, from 2004 to 2008 and worked as a stripper from 2003 to 2009.
+Rachel Aimee was a co-founder and editor-in-chief of $pread Magazine, a U.S. publication by and for sex workers, from 2004 to 2008.

 Katrin Redfern is a New York City-based freelance reporter, feminist, and sex worker rights advocate.